thuyanduong-flatiron/lecture-starter-code/Mod3/ProjectWeek/README.md

 - You're encouraged to create your models using OOJS classes

-- Models should use OOJS and ES6 classes

 - Scope?
-Think EverNote Project or CatHobbies
+Think A Large Lab or CatHobbies